department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/special-claims/automobile.md

 - Your service-connected disability includes at least 1 of the following:
   - Loss, or permanent (long-lasting) loss of use, of 1 or both feet
   - Loss, or permanent loss of use, of 1 or both hands
-  - Permanent loss of vision in both eyes: 20/200 vision or less in your better eye with glasses, or greater than 20/200 vision but with a visual field defect that has reduced your peripheral vision to 20 degrees or less in your better eye
+  - Permanent decreased vision in both eyes: 20/200 vision or less in your better eye with glasses, or greater than 20/200 vision but with a visual field defect that has reduced your peripheral vision to 20 degrees or less in your better eye
   - A severe burn injury
   - Amyotrophic lateral sclerosis (or ALS, a disease that affects the nerve cells in your brain and spinal cord and leads to loss of muscle control that gets worse over time)
-  - Ankylosis (a stiffness or locking of a joint caused by bones fusing together) in 1 or both knees or hips (qualifies you for adaptive-equipment grant only)
+  - Ankylosis (a stiffness or locking of a joint caused by bones fusing together) in 1 or both knees or hips (**Note:** This qualifies you for an adaptive-equipment grant only)

 ### Who's covered?